The 13 Best Body Sunscreens to Protect Your Skin—Minus the Greasy Feel

 Sayonara, sunburns.

 It's unfortunate that sunscreen (perhaps the most important beauty product?) has so many myths surrounding it.
 The best body sunscreens won't prevent you from tanning (note: self-tanners are great for getting a perfectly bronzed look) and they don't only exist to prevent sunburn.
-In fact, the best new sunscreens go a step further—they're your number one line of defense against skin cancer, hyperpigmentation, and long term sun damage.
+In fact, the best new sunscreens go a step further: they're your number one line of defense against skin cancer, hyperpigmentation, and long term sun damage.

 But in order to actually get the protection, SPF application can’t be done haphazardly.
-“We typically tell people the appropriate amount of sunscreen is roughly what you would fill a shot glass with,” explains Dr. Robert Finney, M.D. board-certified dermatologist at Entiére Dermatology.
+“We typically tell people the appropriate amount of sunscreen is roughly what you would fill a shot glass with,” explains Robert Finney, MD, board-certified dermatologist at Entiére Dermatology.
 “Many people are good about applying sunscreen at the outset of a beach day, but slack off on reapplying every two hours or sooner if you sweat or swim.”

 The Best Body Sunscreens

-- The Best Body Sunscreen Overall: EltaMD UV Aox Mist Broad-Spectrum SPF 40
+- The Best Body Sunscreen Overall: EltaMD UV Aox Mist Broad Spectrum SPF 40

 - The Best Body Sunscreen Oil: Vacation Shimmer Oil SPF 30 Sunscreen